kloehmann/classifix/README.md

 # classifix
-A tool for classifying things and generating reports
+A tool for classifying things and generating reports.